SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program that calculates and prints the value of the following expressions:
+Create a program that calculates and prints the value of the following expressions:

 * 5 + 3 \* 2
 * 4 \* (2 + 3)